Lounges can also be offered to passengers taking selected railway services, particularly long-distance intercity routes.

 [edit]Air travel

 [edit]Airlines usually operate their own lounges in their hubs and selected airports where they mount multiple flights a day to.
-However at other stations, they will partner with other airlines or third-party lounge operators to accept their passengers.
+However at other stations, they will partner with other airlines (whether in the same alliance or not) or third-party lounge operators to accept their passengers.
+In the case of third-party lounge operators, the contract only covers the contracting airline and not necessarily or automatically its alliance partners.

 Airline | Name of Lounge | Separate section for First Class or Higher tiers | Airports with this lounge outside their hubs | Minimum frequent flyer tier for complimentary tier-based admission | Paid access |